-The divorce process is often times not straightforward.
+The divorce process is often not straightforward.
 It can be complicated and sometimes confusing, so obtaining expert advice from the outset can benefit you greatly in terms of being armed with accurate knowledge of the law.
 Having the support of experienced family law solicitors to rely on to ease the burden should not be underestimated.

 If you are considering divorce or would simply like a better understanding of your options and what could happen, we offer a free initial confidential consultation contact Sally Abrams at our Cambridge Road office in Southport to discuss your personal situation in order that you can best be equipped with the knowledge you need to move forward.